aligungr/UERANSIM/README.md

 UERANSIM introduces the world's first open source 5G-SA UE and gNodeB implementation.

-**WARNING:** I'm no longer active in the development of UERANSIM.
+**_WARNING_:** I'm no longer active in the development of UERANSIM.
 However community contributions are welcomed.

 ## Current Status